gini/gini-mobile-android/bank-sdk/sdk/src/doc/source/migrating-from-gvl.rst

 Component API
 -------------

-The Component API allowed more UI customisation options for the cost of a more difficult integration and maintenance.
-It was based on fragments and you had to manage navigation between them and also update the navigation whenever we introduced breaking changes.
+The Component API allowed more UI customization options for the cost of a more difficult integration and maintenance.
+It was based on fragments, and you had to manage navigation between them and also update the navigation whenever we introduced breaking changes.

-Maintaining the Component API along the simpler Screen API required an increasing amount of effort as we added new features.
+Maintaining the Component API along with the simpler Screen API required an increasing amount of effort as we added new features.
 We decided therefore to unify both APIs and introduce the ability to inject fully custom UI elements.

 The following steps will help you migrate to the new public API: